Nerene Virgin: Background

 Virgin worked as the weather and community reporter for CBOT, the local CBC Television station in Ottawa, in the late 1980s.
 She then worked at CTV station CFTO in Toronto as the host of Eye on Toronto, co-host for the entertainment show Showbuz, and a host on CTV's annual Miracle Network Telethon for the Hospital for Sick Children.

 In 1996, Virgin became the host for the daily national current affairs show Coast to Coast for CBC Newsworld in Calgary, Alberta.
 She returned to Toronto as the anchor to launch the national weekend newscast Saturday Report for CBC Television.
 She then moved to the anchor chair at Newsworld International until it was dismantled and taken over by Al Gore's Current TV in July 2005.
 Virgin then chose to leave CBC to complete further studies, gaining certification in teaching ESL (English as a Second Language) and taught students in Linhe, Inner Mongolia, China.
 She later taught French in Stoney Creek.

-She currently serves on the board of directors for Phoenix Place, a second stage home for women and children who have survived domestic violence.
-She is also a member, and part of the executive, of the council for the College of Early Childhood Educators, the first such college in North America.
-Virgin serves as a member of Hamilton's Committee Against Racism for the 2010–2014 and 2014-2018 Term of Council.
+Virgin served on the board of directors for Phoenix Place, a second stage home for women and children who have survived domestic violence.
+She was also a member, and part of the executive, of the council for the College of Early Childhood Educators, the first such college in North America.
+Virgin served as a member of Hamilton's Committee Against Racism for the 2010–2014 and 2014-2018 Term of Council.

+Virgin died in Burlington, Ontario on January 15, 2024, of unspecified causes at the age of 77.
+She is survived by her husband Alan Smith, daughters Yvette and Nicole, and son Thomas.